 Store your water

-Make sure when using the binchotan charcoal that you don’t use a plastic container to store your water in.
+When using the binchotan charcoal, you don’t use a plastic container to store your water in.
 Use a ceramic or glass container or a stainless steel water dispenser that has been treated for water storage.
 Otherwise, they may rust.

 The reason for emphasizing not to use a plastic container is straightforward.